juanpc2018/Aquantia-PCIe-SFP-/README.md

 you also need a Real PC.
 or install Windows10 with twocanoes Winclone.

-REboot to test if the New FW was intealled, if is detected by the tool in cmd. if Ok, W10 is No longer needed.
+Reboot to test if the New FW was detected Ok by the tool.
+Then W10 is No longer needed.

 SFP+